HelmholtzAI-Consultants-Munich/MLEE/README.md

 **Recommended: clone using HTTPS**

-Navigate to the directory where you want to store the project and run:
+Navigate to the local directory where you want to store the project (helpful that have created a folder there first and open it via VS code).
+Then, open a terminal in VS code via the **Toggle Panel** and open a **Command Prompt** (CMD).
+Then, you can run the following commands:

 ```bash
 git clone https://github.com/HelmholtzAI-Consultants-Munich/MLEE.git
 cd MLEE
 ```

+Now, you should be able to see the cloned 'MLEE' repository included in the folder you had created and opened in the upper left corner of your VS code interface under explorer.

+> **Troubleshooting:** If git is not recognized, open your Anaconda Prompt app and run:
+>  	```bash
+>	conda init cmd.exe
+> 	```
+> Afterward, restart VS Code and open a new terminal session (Command Prompt (CMD) terminal recommended).
+****

 <details>
 	<summary><em>Optional: clone using SSH</em> </summary>